ahmedokka29/Brain-Tumor-Classification-MRI/README.md

 Your Flask application will be accessible at `http://localhost:9696`.

-Please ensure that you run this command within the activated virtual environment to use the correct dependencies.
+Please ensure that you run this command within the activated virtual environment to use the correct dependencies. this is not working alone it's need tensorflow/serving image to work first before testing.

 ## Containerization

 Our machine learning application has been containerized for easy deployment using Docker.
 To build and run the container, follow these steps:

-### Step 1: Building the Container
+### Step 1: Building the Model Container

 1. Make sure you have Docker installed on your system.